Shopstar Design System

 Facilitated Figma 101 sessions

 The design team was not very familiar with styles, components, and auto-layout in Figma.
-To address this, I organized short 1:1 sessions, guiding team members on how to use each item effectively.
+To address this, short 1:1 sessions and shared Loom videos were organized to guide team members on how to use each item effectively.

 A UI button component in a design tool, with a blue background and white text labeled 'Button.'
 Red guides indicate spacing and alignment.
 On the right, there are two black panels displaying component properties and layout details.
 The 'Component properties' panel includes attributes such as device (Desktop), hierarchy (Primary), size (L56), state (Active), icon presence (False), and text content ('Button').
 The 'Colors' section specifies a blue color with hex code #009FE3.
 The 'Layout' panel details dimensions, padding, border radius, and positioning.
 The 'Interactions' section outlines hover effects, including an instant animation and a state change.